sezangel/IOT-vul/Tenda/W15E/2/readmd.md

 Vendor: Tenda W15E
 Version: US_W15EV1.0br_V15.11.0.7(752_816)_CN_TDC

 Description：There is a buff overflow vulnerability in W15E router.
-The function is 0x0007D064.
-IndexSet gets the content of portMappingIndex and uses the strcpy without check the length, which result in buffer overflow.
+The function is 0x0007D064. pPortMapIndex gets the content of portMappingIndex and uses the strcpy without check the length, which result in buffer overflow.

 The static analysis is as follows:
 ![image](image/2.png)